Cohen-Or/cohen-or.github.io/posts/csm.md

 ## Conclusion
 Momentum is a powerful factor that we can harness to managing our investments and can in fact greatly compliment other factors such as value.
 We saw how algorithms from another domain can help us with the right methodology and clever predictors.

-A big advantage of this framework is that we can further enhance the ranking accuracy and the financial performance by adding features.
-For example, relative strength metrics such as Jensen's alpha will provide the model more evidence to confirm or reject the existence of recent abnormal excess return of a given asset over its peers.
-We can define peer groups using the GICS system or with unsupervised learning clustering algorithms.
+We can further enhance the ranking accuracy and the financial performance by adding features.
+For example, relative strength metrics such as Jensen's alpha will provide the model more (or less) evidence for recent abnormal excess return of a given asset over its peers.

 Please don't hesitate to send any questions or suggestions you have.
 Thank you for reading!

 ___
 References:
 1. Burges, C (2010).
-From RankNet to LambdaRank to LambdaMART, Microsoft Research.
+From RankNet to LambdaRank to LambdaMART, _Microsoft Research_.
 2. Poh, D (2020).
-Building Cross-Sectional Systematic Strategies By Learning to Rank, Oxford-Man Institute of Quantitative Finance.
+Building Cross-Sectional Systematic Strategies By Learning to Rank, _Oxford-Man Institute of Quantitative Finance_.
 3. Baz, J. (2015).
-Dissecting Investment Strategies in the Cross Section and Time Series, SSRN Electronic Journal.
+Dissecting Investment Strategies in the Cross Section and Time Series, _SSRN Electronic Journal_.
 4. Jegadeesh, N. (1993).
-Returns to Buying Winners and Selling Losers: Implications for Stock Market Efficiency, The Journal of Finance.
+Returns to Buying Winners and Selling Losers: Implications for Stock Market Efficiency, _The Journal of Finance._
 5. Burges, C. (2005).
-Learning to rank using gradient descent, Proceedings of the 22nd International Conference on Machine Learning.
+Learning to rank using gradient descent, _Proceedings of the 22nd International Conference on Machine Learning._
 6. Cao, Z. (2007).
-Learning to rank: From pairwise approach to listwise approach, Proceedings of the 24th International Conference on Machine Learning.
+Learning to rank: From pairwise approach to listwise approach, _Proceedings of the 24th International Conference on Machine Learning._
 7. Xia, F. (2008).
-Listwise approach to learning to rank: Theory and algorithm, Proceedings of the 25th International Conference on Machine Learning.
+Listwise approach to learning to rank: Theory and algorithm, _Proceedings of the 25th International Conference on Machine Learning._